 Interest Rate options

-Third quarter interest rate options for qualifying PIDA loan applications are listed below.
-These rates are in effect for loan applications received through September 30, 2021.
+First quarter interest rate options for qualifying PIDA loan applications are listed below.
+These rates are in effect for loan applications received through June 30, 2023.

 For Real estate loans financing eligible land and building costs, borrowers will have the following interest rate options:

 - Fixed interest rate for the full term of the loan (up to a 15-yr. period), set at the current 10-year treasury yield + 100 basis points.
 Based on the current 10-year treasury yield, the fixed rate option is 4.50% for the life of the loan.